Federal Work-Study is a program that…

-- Work-study awards are not grants or scholarships automatically applied towards one’s tuition bill, nor is the amount of the award guaranteed.
+- Work-study awards are not grants or scholarships automatically applied towards one’s billing statement, nor is the amount of the award guaranteed.
 An award simply authorizes a student to participate in the program and sets a limit as to the amount of income a student can earn during the academic year.

-- Information and instructions will be mailed to you during the summer regarding the annual meeting that all work-study students must attend.
+- Information and instructions will be emailed to you from the Financial Aid office.

 - All students working at SMC must complete an IRS Form W-4, and I-9 Employment Eligibility Verification Form and a Work Authorization Form.
 Forms are distributed by the Office of Financial Aid.
 Please do not begin working until you have completed the required forms.
 We cannot list you on the student payroll (and you will not be paid) until all forms have been completed correctly and in full.

 - Students have one week after the beginning of each semester to secure their jobs and begin working.
 Those who do not find a job and begin working within that one-week period will forfeit their offer for a work-study position.

 - Students will apply for job listings via Handshake.
 If a supervisor is interested in interviewing you, they will reach out to the Financial Aid office to determine whether or not you are eligible for the work-study position if you haven’t already been offered Word-Study on your financial aid offer letter.